rsksmart/devportal-1.0/guides/rif-relay/integrate.md

 ### Using the Relay Server directly

-The simplest option to use Relay in your wallet or dApp is by calling the Relay Server directly.
+The simplest option to use RIF Relay in your wallet or dApp is by calling the Relay Server directly.
 The instructions for running a Relayer are here.
 The communication with the Relay Server is done through HTTP requests.

 The order of events for relaying transactions or deploying smart wallets through the Relay Server is:
 1. Create a relay or deploy request.